St Matthew's Church, Leyburn: History

 Up until the 16th century, a church had been in existence at Leyburn at a site to the west of town known as Chapel Flatts.
 When the country converted from Catholicism during the Reformation, the church was downgraded from a place of worship and then converted into a barn.
 It was later left to ruin and the stones were re-used by local people for houses and walls in the area; as a result, the structure had been completely demolished by the early 1800s.
 During this time, parishioners were expected to go to services at Holy Trinity Church in Wensley; as a consequence, Leyburn still had a market but no church, which was rare.

-Historically, Wensley was the settlement of greater importance and had possessed a market since 1202 (Leyburns' was not granted until the 16th century), hence the reason for the main church.
+Historically, Wensley was the settlement of greater importance and had possessed a market since 1202 (Leyburn's was not granted until the 16th century), hence the reason for the main church.
 After a plague hit Wensley in 1563, most of the survivors left and reduced Wensley to a very small village with a large church.

 In 1836, a temporary structure was built in Leyburn and this became a daughter church of Holy Trinity Wensley.
 In 1868, when the church of St Matthew was consecrated, the church still functioned as a chapel of ease to Holy Trinity until 1956 when Leyburn was separated into its own ecclesiastical parish.
 The records up until 1956 are still combined with the records from the Church of the Holy Trinity in Wensley.

 The Church of St Matthew lies to the north of the A684 road on the eastern side of Leyburn, and was built on land donated by Lord Bolton.
 It is the only church designed by Christopher George Wray, and has been described as being in a Geometrical style with a tower on the west side.
 The tower displays the only public clock in Leyburn town.
 The building of the church cost £3,000 and was paid for by public subscription, although the original intent was for a much larger building, but funding was insufficient.
 A stipulation of the works was that no burials were permitted in the churchyard, and despite one former churchwarden being buried there in 1955, this has been adhered to.